Minister of Health (Iraq)

-As of July 2015, the current minister is Majeed Hamad Ameen.
+As of 2010-2015, the current minister is Dr. Majeed Hamad Ameen.

 On August 11, 2016, Adela Humood Alaboudi, the minister of health, resigned after a hospital fire killed 12 newborn babies and injured 29 women in Baghdad at Yarmouk Hospital.
 She also fired the hospital director.
 The fire was set deliberately by eight people who stole millions of dinars.